-This page provides the key materials to access, utilize and maximize use of the tool, including a downloadable desktop tool, its associated user manual, example scenario inputs and outputs, and additional useful data inputs for the desktop tool.
+This page provides the key materials to access, utilize and maximize use of the tool, including the downloadable desktop tool, its associated user manual, example scenario inputs and outputs, and additional useful data inputs for the desktop tool.

 SCENARIO PLANNING TOOL